karhama/sdk-nrfxlib/README.rst

 nrfxlib is a repository that contains RTOS-independent libraries and modules to be used with Nordic Semiconductor SoCs.

-Each library and module in this reposi tory supports a different set of SoCs from Nordic Semiconductor.
+Each library and mo dule in this reposi tory supports a different set of SoCs from Nordic Semiconductor.
 Refer to the ir respective documentation for more information.

 .. toctree::